- Advancing Technology Trends - Continued cloud computing technology growth may be limited with the growing need for faster real-time actions.

 Rugged edge computers are specifically developed to withstand the rigors of harsh usage conditions such as the industrial mining example and are able to achieve a high level of durability through incorporating ruggedized features throughout its entire product design.
 From the external enclosure to the internal components, every piece of a rugged edge computer is purpose-built through a combination of mechanical and thermal engineering to address the issues of strong vibrations, extreme temperatures and wet or dusty situations.

-Rugged Edge Computer Key Characteristics:
+5 Rugged Edge Computer Key Characteristics to consider for edge deployments:

 2. The Edge Completes the Cloud — A Gartner Trend Insight Report [↩]